w-bonelli/w-bonelli.github.io/_posts/2020-6-7-in-the-future.md

 - ~~In the future~~ there is elevated atmospheric CO2.[^12] High ambient CO2 levels can impair cognition.[^13]

-- ~~In the future~~ there is distress,[^14] anxiety, and depression.[^15] Feelings of existential insecurity may stimulate over-consumption.[^16]
+- ~~In the future~~ there is distress.[^14] Feelings of existential insecurity may stimulate over-consumption.[^15]

-- ~~In the future~~ there is plastic pollution.[^17] Microplastic ingestion likely impairs cognition in hermit crabs.[^18] Americans now ingest between 39,000 and 142,000 microplastic particles per year, on average, and inhale between 74,000 and 121,000; "given methodological and data limitations, these values are likely underestimates."[^19] Nanoplastics have been shown to accumulate in *arabidopsis*.[^20]
+- ~~In the future~~ there is plastic pollution.[^16] Microplastic ingestion likely impairs cognition in hermit crabs.[^17] Americans now ingest between 39,000 and 142,000 microplastic particles per year, on average, and inhale between 74,000 and 121,000; "given methodological and data limitations, these values are likely underestimates."[^18] Nanoplastics have been shown to accumulate in *arabidopsis*.[^19]

 ---